tchaton/sagemaker-pytorch-boilerplate/README.md

 We aim at simplifying MLOps worflow by providing a template for production ready development, allowing ML engineer to focus uniquely on their models and datasets.

+We rely on [Hydra](https://hydra.cc) for elegantly configuring our application and [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/), lightweight PyTorch wrapper for ML researchers to scale our model with less boilerplate.

 # How to use this project

 ```bash